taimax13/github_exercises/02_from_git_to_github.md

 Plus, you'll have more experience using the command line with `git` and GitHub and will gain experience with a common workflow for setting up projects.

 Before you start the workshop tasks, get a quick conceptual overview of `git` and GitHub.
 This overview assumes you have no previous experience with `git` and GitHub.
 By the end, however, you'll have an excellent idea of what `git` and GitHub are and what you can use them for.

-Then, after the video, you can put what you learned from the video into actual practice on your machine and in your GitHub account.
+The video shows you how to perform some tasks on GitHub without using the command line.
+You've already learned how to perform many of these tasks using the command line, but it'll be good for you to see someone do them on GitHub.
+However, after the video, you will practice put what you learned from the video into practice on your machine using the command line and in your GitHub account.

 [![GitHub Classroom](images/git_one.png)](https://www.youtube.com/watch?v=BCQHnlnPusY)